 Notes on Paul’s First Epistle to the Corinthians: Paul’s Call for Order and Love

 He begs the people of Corinth to look to God’s “wisdom” rather than the Jews who obsessively look for a lawgiver, and the Greeks who look for “wisdom” (an allusion to the tensions between philosophy and theology).
-He reminds the people that they are not of noble birth nor of power or prestige, for God chose the “weak” things in the world to raise up and “shame” the strong.
+He reminds the people that they are not of noble birth nor of power nor prestige, for God chose the “weak” things in the world to raise up and “shame” the strong.

 How does Paul see the followers of “the way”?
 He says they are “servants of Christ and as those entrusted with the mysteries of God has revealed to us” (4:1).
+According to Paul, divine revelation supersedes knowledge and wisdom.

 Regarding the question of whether or not women should have their heads covered, Paul says “judge for yourselves” (11:13).